To no one’s surprise, Mark Carney announced this morning that the Bank of Canada will keep the overnight lending rate at 1.00 per cent.

 The gross domestic product (GDP) shows the Canadian economy grew by only 0.6 per cent in the third quarter, well below the 1.00 that the central bank was expected.
 This result, combined with a flat September, make Ottawa’s fourth quarter GDP forecast of 2.5 per cent look near impossible.

-Now, what is the likelihood of an interest rate hike?
+Now, what is the likelihood of a Bank of Canada interest rate hike?
 Don’t expect one anytime soon.
 Many economists were expecting déjà vu from today’s announcement, because when the economy shows only moderate growth, a potential interest rate hike becomes less likely.

 The Bank of Canada maintained its somewhat hawkish tone in its outlook.
 “Over time, some modest withdrawal of monetary policy stimulus will likely be required, consistent with achieving the 2 per cent inflation target.
 The timing and degree of any such withdrawal will be weighed carefully against global and domestic developments, including the evolution of imbalances in the household sector.”